-Get personalized rates in 60 seconds for subprime loans, without affecting your credit score.
+Get personalized rates in 60 seconds for online subprime loans, without affecting your credit score.

 A subprime personal loan is a type of loan or line of credit that you can obtain if you have a poor credit score.
 Subprime personal loans usually have higher fees and interest rates, but can provide you with the funds you need and, sometimes, help you build on your credit.
 Subprime lenders can be defined as those who deal with borrowers with credit score 620 or below, exclusively or not.
 Most subprime personal loans have a fixed interest rate that remains the same during the loan’s term.
 Subprime loans often come with high loan costs so be mindful before jumping at the opportunity to borrow money.